UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 A comfortable and breathable, park helmet that can be manufactured for different price-points.

-• Increased and more surrounding head airflow to create a breathable and sweat reducing helmet, that can be manufactured with an ABS or a lightweight PC shell.
-A new inner cavity head shape to ensure a comfortable European fit, with antibacterial liners to account for users failing to wash the liner.
+• The design focused on enhancing airflow around the head, creating a breathable, sweat-reducing helmet that can be manufactured with either an ABS or lightweight PC shell.
+A new inner cavity head shape was developed to ensure a comfortable European fit, while antibacterial liners were incorporated to address the common issue of users not washing their helmet liners.

 REKD Elite 2.0 & Ultralite

-Our most successful helmet yet.
-These helmets have been our most popular selling and have achieved our intention of being used in a range of sports.
-We achieved solutions to the products that we had outlined, and were able to produce the design in both the ABS shell and the lightweight PC shell.
-This project needed successful collaboration between myself as a product designer, the brand manager, and our factories.
-From the success of this helmet, we have managed to re-invest profits to create more helmets that have specific sports.
+Our most successful helmet to date, these designs have become our best-selling products and have fulfilled our goal of being used across a range of sports.
+We successfully addressed the challenges we identified and were able to produce the design in both the ABS and lightweight PC shells.
+This project relied heavily on effective collaboration between myself as the product designer, the brand manager, and our factories.
+Thanks to the success of this helmet, we've been able to reinvest profits into developing more helmets tailored for specific sports.

 next